ansible/ansible-container/docs/README.md

 Update the documentation by modifying the .rst files found in the *rst* folder.

-When you're ready to build, you'll need the following the Python sphinx modules installed:
+When you're ready to build, you'll need the following Python sphinx modules installed:

 ```
 pip install sphinx sphinx-autobuild